washingtonstateuniversity/workflow-docs/wordpress/wp-cli/search-replace.md

 ### Move a site from one URL to another

+Note: The `wp` command should be run from directory in which WordPress is installed.
+Use `cd /var/www/wordpress/` to navigate there.

 The most common use of `wp search-replace` is to update URLs on a site when moving from `stage.site.wsu.edu` to `site.wsu.edu`.

 First, determine the site's ID.
 This can be done through the site's network admin in a browser or also via WP-CLI.